Caltech-IPAC/nexsciTAP/Sphinx/install.rst

     pip install nexsciTAP

-the create a Python executable in you "/cgi-bin" directory tree (whereever you have that set up (we use .../cgi-bin/TAP/nph-tap.py under Apache)::
+then create a Python executable in your "/cgi-bin" directory tree (wherever you have that set up (we use .../cgi-bin/TAP/nph-tap.py under Apache)::

     /bin/env python